timville85/4dapter/README.md

 * https://www.instructables.com/Use-an-Arduino-with-an-N64-controller/

 See individual README files in firmware folders for more specific instructions on button assignments and firmware configurations.

-## 3D Case Files

-3D Case files were designed by [Dinierto Designs](https://www.etsy.com/shop/DiniertoDesigns) and are available on in the 3D Cases folder.

 ## Wiring Diagram
 ![3dapter _ 4dapter Controller Wiring (1)](https://github.com/timville85/4dapter/assets/31223405/84c51645-eefc-4a31-bbe4-704a30f0dd75)